Perhaps you've heard about the importance of task checklists as they tend to decrease errors and improve efficiency for teams and individuals.

 Making New Task Checklists With a Few Clicks

 I'm still learning processes for my role, and as I do them, I'll be making a lot more task checklists.
-Rather than starting from scratch or building a new mod every time I want to make a checklist, I can use the Checklist Manager to quickly create a new checklist and access it from any page I need it.
+Rather than starting from scratch or using a checklist builder every time I want to make a checklist, I can use the Checklist Manager to quickly create a new checklist and access it from any page I need it.

 For a project that I know is going to need certain things, I can quickly make a one time checklist.